brylee008/Market-Microstructure-Simulator/README.md

-I am designing a synthetic simulation of market microstructure.
+I am designing a market microstructure simulation.

 The steps are as follows:
 1) rolling VWAP/TWAP with partial fills